Advice and RecommendationsMy advice and recommendations for my oboe students

 My long-time favorite sharpening stone is by Spyderco, and I’ve recently become enamored of this diamond stone as well.
 Of course, as your reed-making becomes more advanced, you will want to experiment with shapes and with gougers.
 My current favorite shapers are from Adam Shaper Tips – the Caleb-1, Joshua +2, and also the RDG-1N.
 I use an Innoledy gouging machine, and a Ross gouger for English horn.

-For beginners and intermediate students I love the Rubank Method (Beginner, Intermediate, Advanced 1 and 2).
-Most school systems start with Essential Elements or Standard of Excellence – I prefer to work from one of the books I mentioned above, though I will always happily address any problems or concerns you have with your school assignment – just ask!
-I find that the EE or S of E books are designed for the convenience of the band director and don’t treat the oboe very intelligently.
+For beginners and intermediate students I love the Rubank Method.
+Many school systems start with Essential Elements or Standard of Excellence – I find that these books are designed for the convenience of the band and don’t treat the oboe very intelligently.
 As we work in Rubank we will quickly outpace the band program.

-For more advanced students I usually work in the Barret Book – very much the gold standard for oboists.
-The Ferling Etudes are quite advanced, but beautiful pieces that require – and build – real skills to get through.
-Whitney Tustin’s Daily Scales is also highly recommended for the advancing student.
+With more advanced students I usually work in Barret for phrasing and articulation, and later the Ferling Etudes.
+These are advanced, but beautiful pieces that require – and build – real skills to get through.

 If you’re just getting started with reeds, buy CHEAP cane, so you can ruin your first bunch without ruining your pocketbook.
 The practice cane from Midwest Musical Imports is great, or whatever is cheapest from wherever you are ordering.
 Something gouged and shaped.
 After you’re comfortable winding and scraping, get better cane.
 I haven’t fallen totally in love with any commercially available cane yet, but we’ve been having success with Midwest’s choices.
 Go with 10.5-11 diameter and Gilbert -1 shape, and any kind of cane and gouge will do.
 Or, of course, check out my Order Cane page, and try mine.